joshuadowding/launchar/README.md

 launchar
 --------

-Minimal GTK application launcher.

-## Use cases

-* Some Linux desktops limit application launcher to primary display.
-Pin to a multi-screen dock (or assign it a shortcut key) and it launches on current display.
-* Alternative launcher for Tiling window managers.
+A simple application launcher built with GTK.

 ## Screenshot

 ![screenshot](screenshot.png)

+## Potential Use Cases

+* Some open-source desktop environments limit the application launcher to the primary display; pin launchar to a multi-screen dock (or assign it a shortcut key) and it launches on the current display.
+* An alternative launcher for tiling window managers.

-## Build from source
+## Build
+Configure instructions are available in [CONFIGURE.md](CONFIGURE.md).

 ```
 $ meson --prefix=/usr build